 What are your plans for the future?
 How do you see yourself in a few years?

 I have so many plans, big and small ones.
-I want to go to Sweden and visit the museum of my beloved watercolorist Lars Lerin.
-I want to write a lot of minimalistic works, to develop my abstract paintings, to write a book and illustrate it.
+I want to go to Sweden and visit the museum of my beloved watercolourist Lars Lerin.
+I want to write a lot of minimalistic works, develop my abstract paintings, write a book and illustrate it.
 I want to go to study.
-Also I want to sell a lot of paintings and donate money to charity, or donate paintings to the hospital.
-I want watercolor to become a popular material thanks to my paintings.
+Also, I want to sell a lot of paintings and donate money to charity, or donate paintings to the hospital.
+I want watercolour to become a popular material thanks to my paintings.
 So I have a lot of plans and at the same time don't know where exactly I will be in a few years, but I think anyway I will continue to be creative.

-Thanks for coming and inspiring story!
-I was a real frank talk.
+Thanks for coming and for the inspiring story!
+It was a real frank talk.
 I wish you all the best Marina!